ddsky/humor-api-clients/csharp/README.md

-# humorapi - the C# library for the Humor API
+# Org.OpenAPITools - the C# library for the Humor API

 Awesome Humor API.